-Income from unit funds is derived from the changes in value of units and reflects both realised and unrealised gains and losses.
+Income from unit funds is derived from the changes in fair value of units held by the GAT and reflects both realised and unrealised gains and losses.
 The income stated is net of expenses (including investment management and custodial fees) directly related to investment activities.
 The income per Unit Fund is as follows: